Consensys/docs-template/docs/single-source/between-repos/Plugins/README.md

 ### Remote content plugin

-Uses `docusaurus-plugin-remote-content` configured in `docusaurus.config.js` to download content from:
+Uses `docusaurus-plugin-remote-content` configured in `docusaurus.config.js` to download content and images.
+All downloads are configured in `docusaurus.config.js` and visible in the console log when running `npm run port`.
-- MetaMask services index → `MetaMask-ported-data/index.md`
-- Base JSON-RPC methods → `MetaMask-ported-data/reference/base/json-rpc-methods/`

 ### Configuration